picosonic/js13k-2018/devdiary/diary.md

 Now I felt it was time to start creating some levels.
 I used Tiled to create a basic 100x15 tile test level.
 As the playfield was now increasing in size, I added code to use the browsers built in scrollto function to keep the player in the centre of the view.

-For Tiled to work I had to create to sprite sheets, these are only used in Tiled and not in the game.
+For Tiled to work I had to create some sprite sheets, these are only used in Tiled and not in the game.

 ![Character sheet](../charsheet.png?raw=true "Character sheet")
 ![Collect sheet](../collectsheet.png?raw=true "Collect sheet")